Isaiah Campbell: Seattle Mariners

 Campbell was drafted by the Seattle Mariners in the second round, with the 76th overall selection, of the 2019 Major League Baseball draft.
 Campbell signed with the Mariners for an $850,000 signing bonus.
 He did not play professionally that season, and did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Campbell made his professional debut in 2021 with the Everett AquaSox of High-A West, pitching 19 1/3 innings and going 3–1 with a 2.33 ERA.
 His season ended prematurely after undergoing elbow surgery.
 He began the 2022 season as a starting pitcher, but continued to experience elbow discomfort after his first four games, and he was placed on the injured list again.
 After Campbell's return, the Mariners converted him to a relief pitcher to minimize the stress on his elbow, and Campbell thrived in his new role, giving up only an unearned run on eight hits and a walk while striking out 20 in 15 innings for the AquaSox.
 This performance earned Campbell a promotion to Double-A with the Arkansas Travelers in August.
 With Arkansas in 2022, he pitched to a 3.46 ERA and struck out 24 batters while walking only two.

 On November 15, 2022, the Mariners added Campbell to their 40-man roster to protect him from the Rule 5 draft.
 Campbell was optioned to the Double-A Travelers to begin the 2023 season.
-In 23 games to begin the season, he went 6–0 with a 2.63 ERA, 27 strikeouts, and 2 saves in 24.0 innings of work.
+In 23 games to begin the season, he went 6–0 with a 2.63 ERA, 27 strikeouts, and 2 saves in 24 innings of work.
 On July 6, 2023, Campbell was promoted to the major leagues for the first time.
 He made his debut on July 7 by throwing a scoreless inning with one strikeout.
 This made Campbell only the second Portuguese-born player to appear in the major leagues, and the first since Frank Thompson, who played twelve games in 1875.
-After making three appearances in total and recording six strikeouts, Campbell was sent back down to Double-A on July 19.
-He was called back up three days later, and garnered his first major league victory against the Toronto Blue Jays.
+After making three appearances and recording six strikeouts, Campbell was sent back down to Double-A on July 19.
+He was called back up three days later and garnered his first major league victory against the Toronto Blue Jays.
 Overall, Campbell appeared in 27 major-league games with the Mariners, all in relief, compiling a 4–1 record with a 2.83 ERA and one save.